mrzealot/preprocessor/_posts/2022-02-28-robert-m-pirsig-a-zen-meg-a-motorkerekpar-apolas-muveszete.md

 - a fizika és a matek szabályai is emberi találmányok, mint a szellemek
     - az is emberi találmány, hogy ezek közül vannak dolgok, amik *nem* emberi találmányok :D

-"That's the first normal thing I've said in weeks.
-The rest of the time I'm feigning twentiethcentury lunacy just like you are.
-So as not to draw attention to myself."

 ## 4

-- fontos dolgok listája, amik legyenek nálunk egy hosszú motortúra alkalmával
 - a karbantartással kapcsolatban: "The new ones start out as good-looking strangers and, depending on how they are treated, degenerate rapidly into bad-acting grouches or even cripples, or else turn into healthy, good-natured, long-lasting friends."

 - a technológia utálata - úgy, hogy közben azért mégis függünk tőle - az leginkább csak hálátlanság
     - csak hát azzal nem oldunk meg senkit, ha hálátlannak nevezzük egyenesen az arcába

-- "Once when I was about ten we stopped like this by the road and I used half a roll of film taking pictures.
-And when the pictures came back I cried.
-There wasn't anything there."
-    - ezért kell meg**élni** a pillanatot, nem pedig megpróbálni megörökíteni - mert az utóbbi úgysem fog sikerülni

 ## 5